 The excursions were the biggest costs, around $50-70 per trip, which quickly increased our budget.
 But these were the things in our opinion that made the whole trip so unforgettable.
 So if you would skip all the excursions you can easily reduce your budget to $31 per day per person.

-A trip to the Maldives can be expensive when you are going to the luxury resorts.
+A trip to the Maldives can be expensive when you are going to the luxury resort.
 But as you could read above, it doesn’t need to be that expensive.

 Make your stay in the Maldives more budget-friendly with these 11 tips: